 Bhala serves as a legal consultant to international organizations, the U.S. and foreign governments, and private sector entities, particularly on trade-related projects.

-Bhala is an avid long-distance runner and has completed many marathons and half-marathons, including the Boston, Des Moines, Los Angeles, New York and Richmond marathons in under four hours.
+Bhala is an avid long-distance runner and has completed many marathons and half-marathons, including the Boston, Des Moines, Los Angeles, New York, Omaha and Richmond marathons in under 3:45:00.